MartinChavez/Javascript/README.md

     }

     // By setting a parent object as a constructors prototype, objects build with that construct gain access to
-    // all the methods on that object, including the methods on its contractor prototype and so on Baby.prototype = new Person();
+    // all the methods on that object, including the methods on its constructor prototype.
+    Baby.prototype = new Person();

     // You can also add specific methods to this prototype